rust-lang/rfcs/text/3366-diagnostic-attribute-namespace.md

 This would simplify the syntax of the proposed attribute, but in turn block the implementation of type based filtering on the stabilization of `negative_impls`.
 On the other hand it would likely simplify writing more complex filters, that match only a certain generic set of types and it would prevent "duplicating" the filter-logic as this reuses the exiting trait system.
 The large disadvantage of this approach is that it couples error messages to the crates public API.
 Removing a negative trait impl is a breaking change, removing a `#[on_unimplemented]` attribute is only a change in the emitted compiler error.

 * Allow `#[diagnostic::on_unimplemented]` to be placed on types instead of traits.
 This would allow third party crates to customize the error messages emitted for unsatisfied trait bounds with out of crate traits.
-This feels more like an extension tho the proposed attribute.
+This feels more like an extension to the proposed attribute.

 # Prior art
 [prior-art]: #prior-art

 * [rustc_on_unimplemented](https://rustc-dev-guide.rust-lang.org/diagnostics.html#rustc_on_unimplemented) already provides the described functionality as rustc internal attribute.
 It is used for improving error messages for various standard library API's.
 [This repo](https://github.com/weiznich/rust-foundation-community-grant/) contains several examples on how this attribute can be used in external crates to improve their error messages.
-* [GHC](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/type_errors.html) provides an Haskell language extension for specifying custom compile time errors
+* [GHC](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/type_errors.html) provides a Haskell mechanism for specifying custom compile time errors

 Notably all of the listed similar features are unofficial language extensions.